Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Related Work

 \paragraph{Knowledge Conflict}

-To perform controlled experiments, knowledge conflict is often simulated with constructed counter-memory based on parametric memory.
-Heuristic counter-memory construction methods such as negation injection~\cite{niu2018adversarial,kassner2021beliefbank, petroni2020context,pan2021contraqa} have been developed to evaluate the robustness of the model to discrepant parametric memory.
-Later, entity substitution~\cite{longpre2021entity,chen-etal-2022-rich,si2022prompting,zhou2023context} replaces the all matched answer entity in parametric memory to construct counter-memory for models' evidence preference study.
-However, these methods are limited to word-level editing, leading to low consistency in the overall context.
-Unlike previous studies, we instruct LLMs to generate counter-memory from scratch to ensure its high coherence.
+To perform controlled experiments, knowledge conflict is often simulated with counter-memory constructed upon parametric memory.
+Heuristic counter-memory construction methods such as negation injection~\citep{niu2018adversarial,kassner2021beliefbank, petroni2020context,pan2021contraqa} have been developed.
+Furthermore, entity substitution~\citep{longpre2021entity,chen-etal-2022-rich,si2022prompting,zhou2023context} replaces all mentions of the answer entity in parametric memory with other entities to construct counter-memory.
+However, these methods are limited to word-level editing, leading to low overall coherence in the counter-memory.
+We instead instruct LLMs to generate counter-memory from scratch to ensure high coherence.